sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 // @errors: 2304

 /** @type {Record<string, string>} */
-const mapping = {
+const translated = {
-	"/en/about": "/en/about",
-	"/de/ueber-uns": "/de/about",
-	"/fr/a-propos": "/fr/about",
-}
+	'/en/about': '/en/about',
+	'/de/ueber-uns': '/de/about',
+	'/fr/a-propos': '/fr/about',
+};

 /** @type {import('@sveltejs/kit').Reroute} */
 export function reroute({ url }) {
-	if(url.pathname in mapping) {
+	if (url.pathname in translated) {
-		return mapping[url.pathname];
+		return translated[url.pathname];
 	}
 }
 ```

-> `rewriteUrl` is not applied to the returned URL
+The `lang` parameter will be correctly derived from the returned pathname.

+Using `reroute` will _not_ change the contents of the browser's address bar, or the value of `event.url`.

 ## Further reading